vbaconnet-ledger/developer-portal/_docs/NA/u_alignment.md

     do_something();
 }

-// Case where it will stall the device.
+// Case where it will make the application crash.

 // Pointer positioning is fine, but it is unaligned. pointer = (Example1_reordered*)&array[3];

-// Dereferencing this pointer will stall the device: the pointed memory is not aligned
+// Dereferencing this pointer will make the application crash: the pointed memory is not aligned
 // in accordance with the pointer type (because the offset 3 in the array variable
-// is not a multiple of the structure's size after compilation). if (pointer->field_2 == 0x0001) { /* This dereferencing stalls the device. */
+// is not a multiple of the structure's size after compilation). if (pointer->field_2 == 0x0001) { /* This dereferencing makes the application crash. */
     do_something();
 }
 ```